hallorant/bigmit/model1usb/README.md

 * Eight MCM4517P15 (16K) or MCM6665BP20 (64K used as 16K) memory chips.
 Search
   AliExpress or eBay for deals (or reach out to sellers like Mav).
-Note the mod can be done with the original 4116 memory but it is far more complex and needs a boost-buck transformer like my CoCo2 mod used.
+Note the mod can be done with the original 4116 memory but it is far more complex and needs a boost-buck transformer like my [CoCo2 modification to use USB power](https://github.com/hallorant/bigmit/tree/master/coco2usb).
 I have not fully documented keeping the 4116 memory in the computer, but I do sketch how to do it below (not recommended).
 Memory is socketed (thank goodness) so this is easy to install.
 Ensure what you buy is in a 16-pin DIP package.
 Also if you upgraded a CoCo 2 from 16K to 64K, the 16K memory you took out is 4517 memory (and will work).

 * (optional) 2 14-pin DIP sockets and a 14-pin DIP 7 position switch.
 I'll show
   this below, however, you can just use a short wire.